This page assists in answering some of the basic questions about certifying in Idaho.

 16. What must I do to renew my current certificate? (to top)

-The Standard Secondary Certificate holders must complete six semester hours of course work within the five year period the certificate is held.
-Forty-five clock hours of approved workshop(s) can be substituted for three of these semester hours of course work.
+Standard Secondary Certificate holders must complete six semester hours of coursework within the five year period the certificate is held.
+Forty-five clock hours of approved workshop(s) can be substituted for three of these semester hours of coursework.

 17. What information do I need to attach to make my certification application complete? (to top)

-You should attach either $115 for initial application and finger printing or $75 for renewal.
-You need to send transcripts of college course work, and you need to send copies of any industry / professional certificates you have obtained in the specialty you will be teaching.
+You should attach either $109.75 for initial application and fingerprinting or $75 for renewal.
+You need to send transcripts documenting college coursework, and you need to send copies of any industry/professional certificates you have obtained in the specialty you will be teaching.
+Additionally, provide an up-to-date resume that is inclusive of endorsement-related industry employment details including: the company employed by, the inclusive dates of employment, and the primary job responsibilities performed.

 18. Where do I send my completed application form? (to top)